Hakeemmidan/Hakeemmidan/README.md

 ## It is hard to avoid doing the hard, cool-looking thing, in favor of the easier, more timely, just-as-functional alternative

-I try (if my ego permits) to go for the easier solution whenever I recognize it
+#### I try (if my ego permits) to go for the easier[, functional] solution whenever I recognize it, and I think you should too!

 ### ( ｡◕‿◕｡ )

+Constructive feedback welcome at Hakeemmidan@gamil.com